QuantEcon/lecture-source-jl/rst_files/testing.rst

 Tests will pass if the condition is ``true``, or fail otherwise

-If a test is failing, we should *flag it and move on*
+If a test is failing, we should flag it and continue to run our tests

 .. code-block:: julia